poojaghatge6/Machine-Learning-/1000 Genome Project/readme.md

 Data Source: https://storage.googleapis.com/kmeans_data/large_train [6 GB]

--Implemented kNN in a distributed environment of Google Cloud DataProc on a cluster with 16 quad-core worker nodes.
+-Implemented kNN in a distributed environment of Google Cloud DataProc on a cluster with 16 quad-core worker nodes which gave 92.2% accuracy within 15mins.
 -The dataset was loaded as Resilient Distributed Datasets(Rdd) and various Rdd operations like MapReduce, broadcast, collect, etc., were performed on it.

 Technology Stack: Google Cloud DataProc cluster, pyspark, python.